-Using work from the UAMA permanent collection, art/write is a free online program for high school teachers.
-Here teachers will discover a variety of lesson plans that can be used to inspire writing with high school aged students.
+Using work from the UAMA permanent collection, art/write is a free online program for teachers.
+Here you will discover a variety of lesson plans that can be used to inspire writing with high school-aged students.
 Using artwork as a starting point, students will develop skills in careful observation, critical thinking, analysis of ideas and events, and creative thinking.

 University of Arizona Museum of Art & Archive of Visual Arts